MoSadie/EffectMC/README.md

 In order to have the buttons actually trigger the effects, you need to first add the device to the trusted devices list.
 See below for how to do that.

-Here is a video running through the setup process: [TODO: Insert Video Here]
+Here is a video running through the setup process: https://youtu.be/l7haArORkNY

 ## How to trust a device